-2. A Party may deny the benefits of this Chapter to an investor of the other Party that is an enterprise of such other Party and to investments of that investor if the enterprise has no substantial business activities in the territory of the other Party and persons of a non-Party, or of the denying Party, own or control the enterprise.
+2. A Party may deny the benefits of this Chapter to an investor of another Party that is an enterprise of such other Party and to investments of that investor if the enterprise has no substantial business activities in the territory of any Party, other than the denying Party, and persons of a non-Party, or of the denying Party, own or control the enterprise.

-ARTICLE 10.12: NON-CONFORMING MEASURES
+Article 10.13: Non-Conforming Measures

-1. Articles 10.3, 10.4, 10.8, and 10.9 do not apply to:

-(a) any existing non-conforming measure that is maintained by a Party at:

-(i) the central level of government, as set out by that Party in its Schedule to Annex I,

-(ii) a regional level of government, as set out by that Party in its Schedule to Annex I, or

-(iii) a local level of government;

-(b) the continuation or prompt renewal of any non-conforming measure referred to in subparagraph (a); or

-(c) an amendment to any non-conforming measure referred to in subparagraph (a) to the extent that the amendment does not decrease the conformity of the measure, as it existed immediately before the amendment, with Article 10.3, 10.4, 10.8, or 10.9.
+- 1. Articles 10.3, 10.4, 10.9, and 10.10 do not apply to: - (a) any existing non-conforming measure that is maintained by a Party at: - (i) the central level of government, as set out by that Party in its Schedule to Annex I, - (ii) a regional level of government, as set out by that Party in its Schedule to Annex I, or - (iii) a local level of government; - (b) the continuation or prompt renewal of any non-conforming measure referred to in subparagraph (a); or - (c) an amendment to any non-conforming measure referred to in subparagraph (a) to the extent that the amendment does not decrease the conformity of the measure, as it existed immediately before the amendment, with Article 10.3, 10.4, 10.9, or 10.10.

-2. Articles 10.3, 10.4, 10.8, and 10.9 do not apply to any measure that a Party adopts or maintains with respect to sectors, subsectors, or activities, as set out in its Schedule to Annex II.
+2. Articles 10.3, 10.4, 10.9, and 10.10 do not apply to any measure that a Party adopts or maintains with respect to sectors, subsectors, or activities, as set out in its Schedule to Annex II.

-3. Neither Party may, under any measure adopted after the date of entry into force of this Agreement and covered by its Schedule to Annex II, require an investor of the other Party, by reason of its nationality, to sell or otherwise dispose of an investment existing at the time the measure becomes effective.
+3. No Party may, under any measure adopted after the date of entry into force of this Agreement and covered by its Schedule to Annex II, require an investor of another Party, by reason of its nationality, to sell or otherwise dispose of an investment existing at the time the measure becomes effective.

-4. Articles 10.3 and 10.4 do not apply to any measure that is an exception to, or derogation from, the obligations under Article 15.1.5 (General Provisions) as specifically provided in that Article.
+4. Articles 10.3 and 10.4 do not apply to any measure that is an exception to, or derogation from, the obligations under paragraph 8 of Article 16.1 (General Provisions) as specifically provided in that Article.

-5. Articles 10.3, 10.4, and 10.9 do not apply to:

-(a) government procurement; or

-(b) subsidies or grants provided by a Party, including government-supported loans, guarantees, and insurance.
+- 5. Articles 10.3, 10.4, and 10.10 do not apply to: - (a) procurement; or - (b) subsidies or grants provided by a Party, including government-supported loans, guarantees, and insurance.